Soumik0411/Soumik0411/README.md

 ### ⚡️ A quick introduction

 - 🔭 I’m currently working with at Adamas Tech Consuling.
-- 🌱 I’m currently learning React.Js and Node.Js.
+- 🌱 I’m currently learning React.Js, Laravel and Node.Js.
 - 💼 I'm open to freelancing projects.

 ---